SNOMED-Documents/snomed-editorial-guide/case-significance.md

   *     * The concept  [ 277976001 | Less than 35 degrees C (qualifier value)|](http://snomed.info/id/277976001 "277976001 | Less than 35 degrees C \(qualifier value\) |") has the synonym, <35 degrees C. The description starts with a special character that is case insensitive but contains an abbreviation "C" for Celsius that is case sensitive, so the case sensitivity indicator applied to the synonym is cl for _Only_ i _nitial character case insensitive_.

+Words derived from the Greek alphabet, for example, alpha, beta, delta, gamma, omega, etc., are case insensitive wherever they are in the description in the substance hierarchy.

 ## Assessment scales and Staging systems

 SNOMED CT descriptions representing assessment scales and staging systems should be capitalized per the name of the scale or staging system.
 Legacy concepts may not follow this pattern.